 Provides a study of literature in English by women writers, examining key issues and debates.
 The focus of this course will vary from time to time.
 It may feature writing of a particular genre, period, geographical region, cultural group, or movement, or may focus on major thematic concerns.
 Further information on the focus will be made available each time the course is offered.

-1. Ability to recognize and discuss aspects of women's writing;
+1. Recognize and discuss aspects of women's writing;

-3. Awareness of cultural and intercultural concerns relating to women's writing;
+3. Demonstrate awareness of cultural and intercultural concerns relating to women's writing;

-4. Skills in interpretation and analysis of literary works by women at advanced undergraduate level;
+4. Interpret and analyse literary works by women at advanced undergraduate level;

-5. Communication skills appropriate to advanced undergraduate level;
+5. Demonstrate research and essay writing skills appropriate to advanced undergraduate level.

 Content of this course will vary from offering to offering, but will focus on the study of literature in English by women writers.
 Topics may include: features peculiar to or outstanding within literary language within a particular period by women writers; elements of a genre as practiced by women writers; literature by women of a particular geographical region; literary, linguistic, cultural, and sociopolitical preoccupations within women's writing; theoretical developments in women's writing and scholarship.
 The course will include discussion of critical and theoretical debates relating to women's writing.